cherylchao6/Ontario-Pre-Triage-Application-for-Healthcare-Facilities/codes/README.md

 ```

 ### Public method
-The following is the only mandatory method of the Pre-Triage class.
+The following is the member of the Pre-Triage class.

-You are free to implement all the other PreTraige methods, any way you find fit as long as the run method functions exactly as requested.

 #### run (Modifier)
 Runs the PreTriage main application.